Written by Karl Perera, MA, DipLC

 This study published in 2015 in the International Journal of Sports Sciences and Fitness, shows how visualisation techniques helped reduce anxiety and build confidence in female cricket players.
 The fact that visualisation has been studied widely in various situations suggests that it could also be highly effective for the promotion of self confidence in general.

 We actually use visualisation when we remember things, as we see in our minds what happened and may even use our imagination to fill in the gaps.
 This visualisation may help us to understand what happened, although mental imagery of past events or future events can have a negative effect also.
-In fact, as Blackwell (2019) explains, mental imagery is used in therapy and can have an affect on emotions and behaviour.
-It should be possible then to use this technique to boost self confidence in any area of life.
+In fact, as Blackwell (2019) explains, mental imagery is used in therapy and can have an effect on emotions and behaviour.
+It should be possible then to use this technique to boost self-confidence in any area of life.

-Self hypnosis is one area where visualisation can be very helpful, if you haven’t tried it you should.
+Self-hypnosis is one area where visualisation can be very helpful, if you haven’t tried it you should.
 Click here to check out audio downloads that can help you to use visualisation to change behaviour in any challenging situation where you need more confidence: Try self hypnosis audio downloads now!

 Basically, you can use the power of your imagination and your mind to visualise the situation you find difficult and see yourself succeeding.
 The richer the imagery you use, the more successful you will be at building your confidence and preparing yourself to meet the challenge.
 If you imagine smells, sounds and feelings the visualisation becomes much stronger and can affect your subconscious.
-If the technique successfully penetrates your subconscious, next time you are in the situation you have visualised you will feel confident and more relaxed.
+If the technique successfully penetrates your subconscious, the next time you are in the situation you have visualised you will feel confident and more relaxed.
 This improves your performance.

 Blackwell (2019) also mentions how mental imagery can be used to help make decisions about how to behave in certain situations that face a person.
 You can use visualisation to play out something in your mind and rehearse different actions and see what happens.
 This is all based on imagination, but it works.
 There is a lot of evidence that, as Blackwell also states, suggests that experiencing all the senses of a situation in your mind is close to actually experiencing them in reality.